Ilgxr/My-repository/README.md

 - :clock9: actively learning **Backend Technologies**

-- 💞️ I want to cooperate on projects where it is necessary to implement API with CRUD methods, development of bots (VK, Telegram), etc.)

 - 📫 You can find me by email madrakhimovilgar@gmail.com

 ## 🚀Programming languages and tools: